 Message of UNDP Country Director, Mr. Toshihiro Tanaka

-National Biodiversity Strategy and Action Plan (NDSAP) Launch, Crowne Plaza Manila Galleria, Ortigas Center, Quezon City
+National Biodiversity Strategy and Action Plan (NBSAP) Launch, Crowne Plaza Manila Galleria, Ortigas Center, Quezon City

 Undersecretary Ernesto Adobo of DENR

 Colleagues from different government agencies,